bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t win a game by doing nothing.
-And if someone else wins it for you then you haven’t accomplished anything.
-Life is the same way.
+> Whatever you lose, you’ll find it again.
+But what you throw away you’ll never get back.

-> — Junichirou Kagami —
+> — Himura Kenshin —

 </div>